Kowsher/SKTuning/README.md

 #  Parameter-Efficient Fine-Tuning of Large Language Models using Semantic Knowledge Tuning

 ## Abstract
-In recent years, fine-tuning Large Language Models (LLMs) for specific downstream tasks using prompts and prefixes has gained considerable attention in Natural Language Processing (NLP) research due to its computational efficiency.
-However, conventional methods for prompt and prefix tuning often rely on trainable virtual tokens within an adapter, while the core LLM parameters remain fixed.
-These virtual tokens lack inherent semantic meaning, necessitating extensive training to acquire task-specific knowledge and leading to suboptimal performance.
-In this paper, we introduce Semantic Knowledge Tuning (SK-Tuning) as an innovative approach to enhance the efficient fine-tuning of LLMs within the context of prefix and prompt tuning.
-In contrast to traditional methods that employ arbitrary virtual tokens, SK-Tuning harnesses real, semantically meaningful prompt or prefix text for adapter training.
-Our method adopts an approach, wherein one frozen LLM is employed to extract the semantic information from the prefix or prompt.
-This information is subsequently refined through a trainable adapter.
-Following this, the same frozen LLM is utilized to obtain embeddings of the input text alongside the prefix or prompt embedding.
-The resulting combined embedding is fine-tuned for downstream tasks.
-By leveraging the LLM’s innate ability to comprehend the meaning of prompt or prefix text, in conjunction with its zero-shot capabilities, SK-Tuning exhibits rapid convergence during training and significantly enhances task performance.
-Experimental results showcased in this study highlight the superiority of SK-Tuning over traditional parameter fine-tuning approaches in terms of efficiency, effectiveness, training speed, and the number of trainable parameters.
-We conduct extensive experiments across a spectrum of downstream tasks, encompassing sequence classification, token classification, and Natural Language Inference (NLI).
-Additionally, we provide comparative analyses between SK-Tuning and other parameter-efficient methods, such as prompt tuning, prefix tuning, p-tuning, and lora.
-These findings underscore SK-Tuning’s potential as a potent tool for elevating LLM performance while maintaining high parameter efficiency, thus contributing to the advancement of the NLP field with more efficient and effective applications.
+In recent years, improving Large Language Models (LLMs) for specific tasks using prompts has become popular in language research due to its low computational cost.
+Traditional methods like prefix tuning use special, modifiable tokens that do not have real meaning, requiring a lot of training to work well and often not performing optimally.
+We introduce a new method called Semantic Knowledge Tuning (SK-Tuning) for prompt and prefix tuning which uses meaningful words instead of random tokens for this tuning.
+This method involves using a fixed LLM to first understand and process the semantic content of the prompt in zero-shot capabilities.
+Then, it combines the processed prompt with the input text to enhance the model's performance on specific tasks.
+Our experiments show that SK-Tuning trains faster, uses fewer parameters, and performs better on tasks like text classification and understanding compared to other tuning methods.
+This approach offers a promising way to make LLMs more efficient and effective in processing language tasks.